LP 944-20: Physical characteristics

+Short after LP 944-20 was established as a brown dwarf, the fast rotation was detected in 1998.
+Later a work in 1999 claimed to have detected variability in LP 944-20.
+A search for dust around LP 944-20 has shown that it has no disk.

 Due to short rotational period, this young brown dwarf is displaying strong and frequent X-ray flares, and possessing a strong magnetic field reaching 135 G at the photosphere level.
 On 15 December 1999, an X-ray flare was detected.
 On 27 July 2000, radio emission (in flare and quiescence) was detected from this brown dwarf by a team of students at the Very Large Array.

-Observations published in 2007 showed that the atmosphere of LP 944-20 contains much lithium and that it has dusty clouds.